 Does the Yammer paid plan require a 2-year commitment now?
-Is there no more option for a monthly pay plan?
-Do some Yammer pricing plans now require my company to have a Microsoft EA agreement?
-What’s that and does it really require 250+ users?
-What if I’m not a MSFT EA customer?
-Or what if my organization has less than 250 users?
-Why are there 4 pricing plans displayed, but only 2 are actually available now?
+Is there still a monthly pay plan?
+Do some Yammer cost and pricing plans now require my company to have a Microsoft EA agreement?
+What if I’m not an MSFT EA customer?
+What if my organization has less than 250 users?
+Why are there 4 pricing plans displayed, but only 2 are actually available?

-Note to large software vendors: When your licensing/pricing is so complicated it creates the need for an ecosystem of new consulting companies to help customers understand your licensing model, it may be a signal your pricing is too confusing.
+Note to large software vendors: When your licensing/pricing is so complicated that it creates the need for new consulting companies, it might be a little too confusing.
 (If you need help understanding MSFT EA licensing, MSFT Advisors is one of these consulting companies).

 If you are a large organization and have a Microsoft Enterprise Agreement in place, there will be two new Yammer price plans coming in March 2013.
-However, if your organization is not a MSFT EA customer (requires MSFT EA contract and minimum 250 employees) the new plans do not appear to be available to you.
+However, if your organization is not an MSFT EA customer, these options will not be available.